- Home

 With help from his brother Frank (Harvey Fierstein), Daniel disguises himself as an older British woman and convinces his ex-wife Miranda (Sally Field) to hire him as a nanny.

-As ‘Mrs Doubtfire’, Daniel wins over his children and learns to become a better parent in the process.
 But, when both Daniel and Mrs Dobutfire are called to meet different people at the same restaurant, his secret is threatened to be exposed.

-4. Akeelah & the Bee (2006)
+3. Akeelah and the Bee (2006)

-5. Sunshine on Leith (2013)
+4. Sunshine on Leith (2013)

-6. Mamma Mia (2008)
+6. Mamma Mia!
+(2008)

 Set on a small Greek island, bride-to-be Sophie (Amanda Seyfried) dreams of a perfect wedding – one which includes her father walking her down the aisle.
 The problem?
 Sophie doesn’t know who her father is.

 Told through the legendary music of ABBA, Mamma Mia! will fill you with joy and have you dancing on the edge of your seat.
+Plus, with the 2018 release of the sequel, Mamma Mia!
+Here We Go Again, the party doesn’t have to end!

-8. The Bucket List (2007)
+7. The Bucket List (2007)

 Car mechanic Carter Chambers (Morgan Freeman) and billionaire Edward Cole (Jack Nicholson) are complete strangers, until they find themselves in the same hospital room.

 Despite their differences, the men find common ground in their need to accept who they are and what they’ve done with their lives.
-With a ‘bucket list’ each of things they want to see and do before they die, Edward and Carter go against their doctor’s advice and leave the hospital to set out on a once-in-a-lifetime adventure.
+With a ‘bucket list’ of things they want to see and do before they die, Edward and Carter go against their doctor’s advice and leave the hospital to set out on a once-in-a-lifetime adventure.

-9. Forrest Gump (1994)
+8. Forrest Gump (1994)

 Kind-hearted Alabama boy Forrest Gump (Tom Hanks) remains inspiringly steadfast in his childlike optimism, despite having dealt with other people’s unkindness all his life.

-Living life to the fullest and taking any opportunity by the reins, Forrest becomes a college football star, a soldier in the Vietnam War, and captain of his own shrimping boat.
+Forrest becomes a college football star, a soldier in the Vietnam War, and captain of his own shrimping boat, but will he be able to save his misguided childhood sweetheart Jenny (Robin Wright)?

-10. Bridesmaids (2011)
+9. Bridesmaids (2011)

 11. Along Came Polly (2004)

 After running into ex-classmate Polly Prince (Jennifer Anniston), Reuben is charmed by her spirited, free-living ways.
-And despite believing that they’re completely incompatible, Polly’s lifestyle slowly teaches Reuben how he can learn to let go of control and take risks.
+And despite believing that they’re completely incompatible, Polly’s lifestyle slowly teaches Reuben how he can learn to let go and take risks.

-Simple and entertaining, Along Came Polly is an easy watch that’s sure to put a smile on your face.
+Fun and entertaining, Along Came Polly is an easy watch that’s sure to put a smile on your face.

 12. Sister Act (1992)